200 Friberg Parkway, Suite 1003

 99 High Street

 Boston, Massachusetts 02110

 MassDevelopment, the state’s finance and development agency, works with businesses, nonprofits, financial institutions, and communities to stimulate economic growth across the Commonwealth.
-During FY2013, MassDevelopment financed or managed 350 projects generating investment of more than $2.4 billion in the Massachusetts economy.
-These projects are projected to create more than 7,000 jobs and build or rehabilitate 800 residential units.
+During FY2015, MassDevelopment financed or managed 294 projects generating investment of more than $2.5 billion in the Massachusetts economy.
+These projects are projected to create about 6,100 jobs and build or rehabilitate about 2,000 residential units.

 The Massachusetts Port Authority is an independent public authority agency which develops, promotes and manages airports, the seaport and transportation infrastructure to enable Massachusetts and New England to compete successfully in the global marketplace.
 Massport’s portfolio includes Logan International Airport, L.G.
 Hanscom Field in Bedford, Worcester Regional Airport, and the Port of Boston as well as extensive commercial real estate.
 More than 20,000 people are employed on Massport’s transportation facilities, over 80% by private sector partners.
 These facilities and operations generate more than $8 billion for the region’s economy every year.